Substances

 • Having high levels of energy

 While the pink cloud can be a positive and encouraging experience, it’s important to remember that recovery is an ongoing process.
-It’s important to remain mindful of potential triggers and practice continued self-care to maintain long-term sobriety.
+It’s important to remain mindful of potential triggers and practice continued self-care in order to maintain long-term sobriety.

 When Does the Pink Cloud Begin & End?